12 Snacks High in Protein for Pregnancy

 That’s why my curated snack lineup features a collection of protein-packed snacks, from meats and dairy delights to plant-based sources like legumes, nuts, and seeds.
 Mixing and matching these different protein-rich foods means you’re not just meeting those bigger requirements.
 You’re also treating yourself and your baby to a well-rounded buffet of vitamins, minerals, and all the good things you both need to thrive!

-So first, what is the importance of protein during pregnancy?
+So, first, what is the importance of protein during pregnancy?

 why is protein important during pregnancy